 Since April is Stress Awareness month, if you don’t knit or crochet, consider loom knitting.
 It is also relaxing and calms your mind.
 What ministry has God put you in to show His love to those around you?
 Could Threads With Red be a ministry you can do?
 If you don’t knit or crochet, why not try loom knitting?
 You can easily make hats, scarves and even a cozy for a coffee cup.
 YouTube has a TON of tutorials on how to do this.

 Help me to reach out to whoever may be my neighbor this week.
 I ask that you give me a heart of love and not indifference.
 Help me to see the opportunities around me to love those put in my pathway…from people I don't know to my family, friends, coworkers and neighbors.
 I thank You that, You can use someone like me to share Your love to others.
 It is in the mighty name of Jesus that I pray these things.
 Amen!

 If you are memorizing this month’s memory verse, “This is the day the Lord has made, let me rejoice and be glad in it.”—Psalm 118:24 have you made it a habit to repeat each morning before you get out of bed?

-If you are memorizing this months scripture, “I have hidden your word in my heart that I might not sin against you”—Psalm 119:11, make sure you keep it with you as you knit this week.
-Please make sure you tweet @ThreadsWithRed or share your projects on the ThreadsWithRed Facebook page or Instagram using the hashtags #ThreadsWithRed #KnitPraiseLove and attach this tag to whatever gift you make.
+If you are making any Threads With Red gifts to give away this month, please make sure you tweet @ThreadsWithRed or share your projects on the ThreadsWithRed Facebook page or Instagram using the hashtags #ThreadsWithRed #KnitPraiseLove and attach this tag to whatever gift you make.